MingHsiehLo/JS-Memory-Game/README.md

 ## Acknowledge
 * This repo was inspired by freeCodeCamp and Hackademy tutorials. :heart:
-* CSS fireworks animation was created by Eddie Lin.
+* CSS fireworks animation was created by [@Eddie Lin](https://codepen.io/yshlin/pens/public).
 Awesome work!

 ## Contact
 Created by [@MingHsieh](https://www.linkedin.com/in/ming-hsieh-lo/) - feel free to contact me!